yandex-cloud/docs/en/billing/quickstart/index.md

 ---
-title: Registering an account in {{ yandex-cloud }}
+title: "Registering an account in Yandex\_Cloud"
-description: To use cloud services {{ yandex-cloud }}, register and create a billing account.
-An account is required even if you plan to use only free services.
+description: "To use {{ yandex-cloud }} services, create a billing account first.
+The account is required even if you plan to use only free services."
 keywords:
   - how to register in the cloud
-  - how to register in the Yandex cloud
+  - how to register in yandex cloud
-  - registration in the cloud
+  - registering in the cloud
   - creating an account in the cloud
 ---